Axe to Fall: Release and promotion

 In October 2009, a music video for the album's title track, directed by Craig Murray, was released.
 The short video (1:40 in duration) shows a man and a woman strapped to a machine, a television that gives birth to a bio-mechanical creature and several disturbing clips in between.
 The video features stop motion animation influenced by horror films, and was referred to as "terrifying", "seizure-inducing", "nightmarish", "excruciating", and "gross".
 It was filmed in Ronda, Spain with the intent of making "a film in which we see a cycle.
 This cycle will study an idea of new creation without pleasure and the art of numbing for progression".
-Murray was inspired and influenced by artists Chris Cunningham, Gaspar Noé, Nine Inch Nails, and the films Ringu, A Clockwork Orange, and Hardware while making the music video.
+Murray was inspired and influenced by artists Chris Cunningham, Gaspar Noé, Nine Inch Nails, and the films Ring, A Clockwork Orange, and Hardware while making the music video.
 On November 7, the "Axe to Fall" video debuted on MTV2's heavy metal music program Headbangers Ball.